Soil-L/Soil-L/README.md

 ### Hi there 👋

+😜 I am Liam!
+Welcome to visit my page!
+🎓 I am a student studying __Control Science & Control Engineer__.
+🚀 Control theory is what I consider as the key to manipulate the world!
+🤖 I am crazy about robotic technology, including perception, decision, planning, control and so on.
+🥳 In my spare time, I love reading, playing badminton, swimming and enjoy nature with my friends.

 <!--
 **Soil-L/Soil-L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.